sahilrajput03/learning-monogo-and-mongoosejs/README.md

 ## useful `updateOne` method

+*Drawback:*
-*Drawback: We don't get created/updated document, so we need fo to make a `findOne` query explcitly*
+- We don't get created/updated document, so we need fo to make a `findOne` query explcitly
+- Do not rely on returned value i.e, `value.upsertedId` as this is only preset if document is created (not returned when its updated)

 ```ts
 // its useful as it creates the record with necessary values if it already doesn't exist